nus-cs2113-AY2021S2/tp/docs/UserGuide.md

    > `java -version` into your console and then pressing `ENTER`.
 1. Obtain a copy of the latest version of Patient Manager (`PatientManager.jar`) from [here](https://github.com/AY2021S2-CS2113T-W09-4/tp/releases) and place it in an empty folder.
-   > ❗ The folder must not be read-only.
+   > :warning: The folder must not be read-only.
 Otherwise, Patient Manager may encounter issues when saving
    > records to disk.
 1. Open the console, enter `java -jar PatientManager.jar`, and press `ENTER` to start Patient Manager.
 1. Once the welcome message appears, simply type in a command (e.g. [`help`](#print-a-help-message-help))